Amy Simon

 Amy Simon, photo Jean Baptiste Béranger

 Born in New York City in 1957, Simon received a bachelor’s in fine arts from the University of Florida, and a MA from New York University.
 Simon has exhibited extensively in Sweden, as well as in Paris, New York and Tel Aviv.
-Her work has been exhibited at the Venice Biennale (2009) and can be found in private and public collections globally including the Modern Museum Stockholm.
-Simon lives and works in Stockholm.
+Her work has been exhibited at the Venice Biennale (2009) and can be found in private and public collections globally, including the Modern Museum Stockholm.
+The artist lives and works in Stockholm, Sweden, and New York City, US.

 Participating artists: Linda Bäckström, Anna Camner, Ylva Ceder, Nathalia Edenmont, Liva Isakson Lundin, Dina Isæus-Daggfeldt, Peter Johansson, Love Lundell, Malin Molin, Fredrik Nielsen, Anna Pajak, Amy Simon.